RS-28 Sarmat: Design

 The Sarmat is a three-stage, liquid-fueled missile with a range of 18000 km and a launch weight of 208.1 t.
 The missile is 35.3 m long and 3 m in diameter.
 Designated a "heavy" ICBM, the Sarmat can load a wide variety of warhead options.
-According to Russian media, Sarmat is capable of carrying 10 tonnes of payload, of ten 750 kiloton, 15 or 16 lighter MIRV warheads, and 3 Avangard hypersonic glide vehicles (HGVs) or a combination of warheads and several countermeasures against anti-ballistic missile systems.
-The Russian Ministry of Defense said that the missile is Russia's response to the U.S. Prompt Global Strike system.
+According to Russian media, Sarmat is capable of carrying 10 tonnes of payload, of ten 750 kiloton, 15 or 16 lighter MIRV warheads, or Avangard hypersonic glide vehicles (HGVs), or a combination of warheads and several countermeasures against anti-ballistic missile systems.
+According to MoD, the missile is a response to the U.S. Prompt Global Strike system.

-The RS-28 is reportedly housed in a modified 15P718M silo launching system.
+According to Russia, the RS-28 has a range of over 35000 km using a sub-orbital trajectory.

 According to Russian President Vladimir Putin, Sarmat has a short boost phase, which shortens the interval when it can be tracked by satellites with infrared sensors, such as the U.S. Space-Based Infrared System, allegedly making it more difficult to intercept.
 Sarmat provides Russia with a Fractional Orbital Bombardment (FOBS) capability that can fly a trajectory over the South Pole to targets in the United States, which has the advantage of being able to avoid missile defense systems in the northern United States.